- About the programme

 Visiting Scholars Programme

-The Aleksanteri Institute Visiting Scholars Programme provides an opportunity for highly qualified scholars in Russian and Eastern European studies to visit the Aleksanteri Institute and the University of Helsinki for a period of one to three months, supported with a monthly grant, which in the academic years 2015–2016 and 2016-2017 is 3000 €.
+The Aleksanteri Institute Visiting Scholars Programme provides an opportunity for highly qualified scholars in Russian and Eastern European studies to visit the Aleksanteri Institute and the University of Helsinki for a period of one to three months.
+These visits are supported with a monthly grant, which in the academic years 2015–2016 and 2016-2017 is 3000 €.
 Aleksanteri Visiting Fellows have the opportunity to conduct research and interact with other researchers at the Aleksanteri Institute and with the wider academic community at the University of Helsinki and in Finland.
 Each Visiting Fellow has two academic hosts working on a related theme and helping to establish contacts with the research community in Finland.

 While the Aleksanteri Institute is an independent institute of the University of Helsinki, it also has a national function, acting as the Finnish Centre for Russian and Eastern European Studies.
 Therefore, Visiting Fellows may also accept invitations for short visits to Finnish universities other than the University of Helsinki.
-The Aleksanteri Institute is coordinating the Finnish Centre of Excellence “Choices of Russian Modernisation”, funded by the Academy of Finland for the period of 2012-2017.
+The Aleksanteri Institute also coordinates the Finnish Centre of Excellence “Choices of Russian Modernisation”, funded by the Academy of Finland for the period of 2012-2017.
 The CoE is run together with the University of Tampere.

 Starting from the academic year 2008-2009, the Visiting Scholars Programme has hosted around hundred Visiting Fellows working on various fields and themes within social sciences and humanities, and representing 26 countries from Europe through North America to China.
 Read more about the Visiting Fellows Alumni.

 Aleksanteri Visiting Fellows 2015–2016